zopefoundation/zope.pluggableauth/README.txt

  Pluggable Authentication
 ==========================

-This package provides a flexible and pluggable authentication utility for Zope
-3. Several common plugins are provided.
+Based on zope.authentication, this package provides a flexible and pluggable authentication utility.
+Several common plugins are provided.